hpcleuven/VscDocumentation/source/compute/portal/ondemand/matlab.rst

       :ref:`KU Leuven supprt team<user support VSC>` for an invitation, or :ref:`request joining this group<join groups>` via your VSC account page.

+      If you have joined the license group but MATLAB still does not show up in the available apps, try clicking on ``Help`` on the top right side and select ``Restart Web Server``.

    .. tab-item:: VUB
       :sync: vub